Connect with others who understand.

 You can save money and eat better by preparing meals at home instead of frequenting restaurants and buying takeout.
 Even seemingly inexpensive fast food meals can add up to cost more than simple ingredients from the grocery store.

-Cutting back on nonessential foods and beverages high in sugar and fat but lacking in nutrition can save you money and improve your health.
-For example, drink tap water instead of soda, and avoid or reduce processed snack foods.
-Instead of buying frozen meals that are high in sodium, stock your pantry with basic ingredients in bulk that can be portioned out at home (like dry rice or a whole chicken).
+Cutting back on nonessential foods and beverages that are high in sugar and saturated fat but low in nutrition can save you money and improve your health.
+For example, drink tap water instead of sugar-sweetened beverages like soda, fruit drinks, or sweetened tea and coffee.
+Also, avoid or reduce your consumption of ultra-processed snack foods like chips, candies, and energy bars.
+Instead of buying frozen meals that are high in sodium, stock your pantry with basic ingredients in bulk that can be portioned out at home, like dry rice or a whole chicken.

 Buy Frozen Fruit